-Mostafa Abdelmoez, the Group Director of Security & Anti Fraud at SMG shared four things any company should consider to make sure their employees and customers are safe.
+Mostafa Abdelmoez, the Group Director of Security & Anti Fraud at SMG shared four things for cyber security any company should consider to make sure their employees and customers are safe.

 1. Risk Appetite – How much risk can you chew?